hapax/hapax.github.io/assets/simple-physics.md

 atoms, or whatever things constitute our object) and $\epsilon \ll
 \mathcal{L}$ (so the cubes are relatively small).
-Then the dimensional-analysis dimension will be $L^d$, and if we make the object bigger or smaller, it will scale as $\mathcal{L}^d$.
+Then the dimensional-analysis dimension will be $L^d$, and if we make the object bigger or smaller, it's "generalised volume" will scale as
+$\mathcal{L}^d$.
+The appearance of the word "fractal" will be justified in a moment.

 *Interdimensional monsters.* Box counting seems like a rather elaborate way to reproduce things we already know: volumes have dimension $L^3$, areas $L^2$, curves $L$ and points $L^0$.
 Usually, we can tell what's going on immediately by drawing a picture!
-But there are *interdimensional monsters* lurking in between these familiar examples.
+But there are interdimensional monsters lurking in the thickets between.
 Let's catch one!

 You can build a simple example with a pencil and eraser.